torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 ```

 The output of the above command is going to be a binary file, but uptane-sign expects the signature of the file to be
 a base64 encoded string.
-Thus, to make uptane-sign happy we should convert the binary to base64:
+Thus, to make uptane-sign happy we need to convert the binary to base64:

 ```shell
 $ base64 -i targets_signed.sig -o targets_signed_base64.sig